HBOT Therapy for Eye Disorders

 HBOT is likely to be of benefit early in the disease, and when acute episodes of edema occur .The more chronic the disease the poorer the outcome from HBOT.

-HBOT has been helpful in the treatment of this condition.
+HBOT has been helpful in the management of this condition.

 This may range from mild post-operative corneal edema to bullous keratopathy, which may complicate cataract removal.
 HBOT may improve occurrences in most of the cases that occur.
 Improvement occurs as a result of reduction of edema, reducing hypoxia (ischemia).